 - eye pressure check

-- examination of inside of eye with a special microscope called the slit lamp
+- examination of inside of the eye with a special microscope called a slit lamp

 - a CT scan might be ordered to check for fracture of the orbit (socket) if there was trauma to the eye

-The most common cause of hyphema is eye trauma, usually received by a sports injury or a home/workplace accident or fall.
+The most common cause of hyphema is eye trauma, usually from a sports injury, home or workplace accident, or fall.
 A hyphema can also be caused by: